Skip to Content

 The mission of physical therapist clinical education is to educate learners who, through structured and varied experiences of sufficient excellence and breadth and the application of essential knowledge, skills, and behaviors under the supervision of competent clinical educators, become competent entry-level practitioners.

 Source: American Physical Therapy Association: Consensus Conference on Clinical Education, 1994.

-The goals of the clinical internships are:
+The goals of the clinical education experiences are: